mdolin/accountapi/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)

 ## Examples
-Examples assume that the code lives on a local computer.
-Example for Create data uses the data for account creating in the JSON format in the file located in the same directory as the main function.
+Example for Create account uses the data in the JSON format in the file located in the same directory as the main package.
 In this project there is account_data.json

 First, use the docker-compose file to run the Form3 API.